guidofaecke/-doctrine-dbal-pdo-ibmi/README.md

-# doctrine-dbal-pdo-ibmi
+# Doctrine DBAL PDO IBM i
-PDO implementation to use DB2 on an IBM i
+PDO implementation to use with IBM i DB2, within and outside of the IBMi platform.